Welcome to Stripe.

 1. Right to Amend

-We have the right to change or add to the terms of this Agreement at any time, and to change, delete, discontinue, or impose conditions on use of the Service by posting such changes on our website or any other website we maintain or own.
-We may provide you with Notice of any changes through the Dashboard, via email, or through other means.
-Your use of the Service, APIs, or Data after we publish any such changes on our website, constitutes your acceptance of the terms of the modified Agreement.
+We have the right to change or add to the terms of this Agreement at any time, solely with prospective effect, and to change, delete, discontinue, or impose conditions on use of the Services by posting such changes on our website or any other website we maintain or own.
+We will provide you with Notice of any changes through the Dashboard, via email, or through other reasonable means.
+If you are an existing Stripe user, the changes will come into effect 10 days after we post the changes to our website, and your use of the Services, API, or Data more than 10 days after we publish any such changes on our website, constitutes your acceptance of the terms of the modified Agreement.
+You can access a copy of the current terms of this Agreement on our website at any time.
+You can find out when this Agreement was last changed by checking the “Last Updated” date at the top of the Agreement.

 You may not assign this Agreement, any rights or licenses granted in this Agreement, or operation of your Stripe Account to others without our prior written consent.
-If you wish to make such an assignment , please contact us.
-If we consent to the assignment, the assignee agrees to assume all of your rights and obligations owed by you related to the assignment, and must agree to comply with the terms of this Agreement.
+If you wish to make such an assignment, please contact us.
+If we consent to the assignment, the assignee must agree to assume all of your rights and obligations owed by you related to the assignment, and must agree to comply with the terms of this Agreement.
 Stripe may assign this Agreement without your consent or any other restriction.
 If we make an assignment, we will provide reasonable Notice to you.

 3. Right to Audit